MGRich/VVVVVV/README.md

 Deltatime is slowed down if playing on slowmode

+There should not be any game breaking issues

 What doesn't work
 -
 Anything that's not in gamestate GAMEMODE does not render over 30 fps (NOT PLANNING ON DOING)

+I'm compiling in release mode, which according to the build instructions should have issues, but I've not encountered any

-and things that have not been tested yet might not work
+and things that have not been tested yet might not work, like custom levels, having a brief look at them they seem to work but I don't have time to test them all

 Bugs that occur in the original game still occur, I'm not planning on fixing these.

+I found something that does not work that is related to this mod -
+Create a new issue on github, and I'll try to fix the issue if I have time, even if it's something minor like an enemy being rendered in the wrong place for 1 frame

 What's been tested
 -
 100% of the main game

+any% of the main game

 15 seconds of the Super Gravitron in the Secret Lab